Locations:

 When should attempted vacuum extraction be abandoned?

-• When the cup has detached from your baby's head multiple times.
+• The cup has unintentionally detached from your baby’s head three times

-• When there is any sign of trauma to the baby’s scalp.
+• There’s any sign of trauma to your baby’s scalp

 What happens after this procedure?

-Once your baby has been completely delivered, your healthcare team will check you and your baby out for any signs of wounding from the procedure.
+Once your baby has been completely delivered, your healthcare team will check you and your baby for any signs of wounding from the procedure.
 If you had a tear or an episiotomy, they’ll repair it for you.
 They’ll continue to monitor your baby for any signs of complications that might arise.
-Some complications may take several hours to present.
-If no complications arise within 10 hours, you and your baby can go home and recover normally.

-When conditions are favorable, vacuum extraction can help deliver your baby from an oxygen-deprived environment without putting you through surgery.
-It's also faster than surgery, which is sometimes very important.
+Vacuum extraction can help deliver your baby without putting you through surgery.
+It’s also faster than surgery, which is sometimes very important.

-Risks to the mother from vacuum-assisted delivery are comparable to the risks of childbirth in general.
+Risks to the mother from vacuum-assisted delivery are similar to the risks of childbirth, in general.
 They include:

 Short-term side effects of vacuum extraction for the baby can include:

-• Bruising / Jaundice.
-The vacuum extractor can cause bruising of the scalp, which increases the risk of neonatal jaundice.
-This common condition produces a temporary yellowing of the baby’s skin due to increased bilirubin from the breakdown of red blood cells.
+• Bruising / jaundice.
+The vacuum extractor can cause bruising of the scalp, which increases your baby’s risk of jaundice.
+This condition produces a temporary yellowing of your baby’s skin.
 It usually goes away in a few weeks.

 • Cephalohematoma.
-This is a collection of blood between the baby’s scalp and skull, caused by damaged blood vessels.
-Because the pooled blood is on the outside of the skull, it doesn’t affect the brain and is considered a minor injury.
-It will resolve in one or two weeks.
+This is a collection of blood between your baby’s scalp and skull, caused by damaged blood vessels.
+It doesn’t affect their brain and typically heals in one or two weeks.

-Serious complications for the baby are rare.
+Serious complications for your baby are rare.
 They can include:

-• Skull Fracture.
-Newborn skulls are soft and easier to injure.
+• Skull fracture.
+Newborn skulls are soft and can easily get injured.
 Most fractures are small, heal on their own and cause no long-term damage.
-However, more severe fractures can cause brain bleeding, which can be damaging.
-Some fractures may require surgery to correct.
+More severe fractures can cause brain bleeding.

-• Intracranial Hemorrhage.
+• Intracranial hemorrhage.
 This is bleeding either in or around the brain.
 Brain bleeds are rare but can be serious.
-Common side effects are apnea and seizures.
 Less commonly, the bleeding can put pressure on the brain, causing brain damage.

-• Subgaleal Hemorrhage.
-This occurs when the emissary veins in the baby’s head are ruptured and blood accumulates within the connective tissue between the skull and the scalp.
-Because of the volume of blood that can accumulate there, this condition can cause hemorrhagic shock and death if it’s not identified and treated soon enough.
-It usually develops gradually over the days following delivery.
-SGH occurs in roughly .6% of vacuum-assisted deliveries.
+• Subgaleal hemorrhage.
+This occurs when the emissary veins in your baby’s head are ruptured, and blood accumulates within the connective tissue between their skull and scalp.
+Typically, it gradually develops during the days after delivery.

 Recovery and Outlook